BoringCode/LaserTag/README.md

 Grunt is a task runner that we are using for compiling our Javascript for production.
 The default task will output unminified JS files and will watch the src folder for changes.

 Running grunt is dead simple.
-If this is your first time, install grunt by running `npm install -g grunt-cli`

 ```
 $ cd ./server